Straight razor

 A straight razor is a razor with a blade that can fold into its handle.
 They are also called open razors and cut-throat razors.
 The predecessors of the modern straight razors include bronze razors, with cutting edges and fixed handles, produced by craftsmen from Ancient Egypt during the New Kingdom (1569 — 1081 BC).
 Solid gold and copper razors were also found in Ancient Egyptian tombs dating back to the 4th millennium BC.

 The first steel-edged cutthroat razors were manufactured in Sheffield in 1680.
-By the late 1680s, early 1690s, razors with silver-covered handles along with other Sheffield-made products known as "Sheffield wares" were being exported to ports in the Gulf of Finland, approximately 1200 miles (1931km) from Sheffield.
+By the late 1680s, early 1690s, razors with silver-covered handles along with other Sheffield-made products known as "Sheffield wares" were being exported to ports in the Gulf of Finland, approximately 1200 miles (1931 km) from Sheffield.
 From there, these goods were probably sent to Finland and even Russia.
 By 1740, Benjamin Huntsman was making straight razors complete with decorated handles and hollow-ground blades made from cast steel, using a process he invented.
 Huntsman's process was adopted by the French sometime later, albeit reluctantly at first due to nationalist considerations.
 In England, razor manufacturers were even more reluctant than the French to adopt Huntsman's steel-making process and only did so after they saw its success in France.

 After their introduction in 1680, straight razors became the principal method of manual shaving for more than two hundred years, and remained in common use until the mid-20th century.
 Straight razor production eventually fell behind that of the safety razor, which was introduced in the late 19th century and featured a disposable blade.
 Electric razors have also reduced the market share of the straight razors, especially since the 1950s.
 A 1979 comparative study of straight and electric razors, performed by Dutch researchers, found that straight razors shave hair approximately 0.002 in.
 (0.05mm) shorter than electrics.

 Since 2012, production of straight razors has increased multifold.
 Straight razor sales are increasing globally and manufacturers have difficulty satisfying demand.
 Sales started increasing since the product was featured in the 2012 James Bond film Skyfall and have remained high since.
 Straight razors are also perceived as a better value and a more sustainable and efficient product.
 Dovo in Germany reports that since a production low of less than 8,000 units per year in 2006, the company sells 3,000 units per month, and has 110,000 orders with production lead time of three years.
 The increased sales have also led to an increase in the number of associated trades and artisans such as bladesmiths, leather craftsmen, and potters.

 Forums and outlets provide products, directions, and advice to straight razor users.
 Straight razor manufacturers exist in Europe, Asia, and North America.
 Antique straight razors are also actively traded.